For studio reservation please fill out the form located here.

-- A staff member from the Media Commons will also instruct the patron on the basic usage of the camera and lights, as well as the workflow for capturing video and audio.
-This will once again be based on the specific need of the patron.
+- A staff member from the Media Commons will also instruct the patron on the basic usage of the audio studio, as well as the workflow for capturing audio.
+This will be based on the specific need of the patron.

-- The staff member will assist with moving the data captured from the video production studio to one of the media editing stations out in the Media Commons (or to a hard drive provided by the patron, if desired).
+- The staff member will assist with moving the data captured from the audio production studio to a hard drive provided by the patron, if desired.

-- If asked, the staff member will instruct the patron on the basics of video editing (or set up an appointment to do so).
+- If asked, the staff member will instruct the patron on the basics of audio editing (or set up an appointment to do so).

 Responsibilities of the Patron using the Video Production Studio

-- Patrons will be responsible for bringing a storage device to save the data once the video shoot is completed (or check out an external drive from the Loanable Technology Center).
+- Patrons should bring a storage device (preferrably USB 3 or higher) to save the data once the audio recording is completed (or check out an external drive from the Loanable Technology desk).

-- Patrons will follow instructions of the Staff member regarding care and treatment of the equipment
+- Patrons should follow instructions of the Staff member regarding care and treatment of the equipment.

-- Only individuals needed to shoot the video will be allowed in the studio.
+- Only individuals involved in recording audio are allowed in the studio.

 Please note that the library is not responsible for any damage that may occur on equipment as a result of media borrowed from the library or used internally.